Shaqiloheal/CS1527_OOP/Week1_Exercises/README.md

 ## 5
 Program that checks wether or not the word given by the user's input is a palindrome e.g (Hannah, civic, level are Palindromes).

+## 6
+Program that determines wether or not the users integer is a prime number.